Noise Nuisance Map for the Ford Amphitheater in Colorado Springs

 "Noise is unwanted and/or harmful sound, first recognized as a public health hazard in 1968.
 Chronic noise, even at low levels, can cause annoyance, sleep disruption and stress that contribute to cardiovascular disease, cerebrovascular disease, metabolic disturbances, exacerbation of psychological disorders and premature mortality.
 Noise interferes with cognition, and learning, contributes to behavior problems, and reduces achievement and productivity".
 (Source: American Public Health Association, apha.org)

-The webpage was created in response to the loud noise from the Ford amphitheater disturbing the surrounding neighborhoods in Colorado Springs, CO.
+This webpage and its noise map were created in response to the noise from the Ford amphitheater disturbing homes and families in the surrounding neighborhoods in Colorado Springs.
 It is an independent online tool for crowdsourcing the collection and visualization of noise nuisance data.
-It provides an easy way for anyone to share and view the noise they are hearing at their homes using a simple online form.
+This webpage provides an easy way for anyone to share the noise they are hearing at their homes using a simple online form.

-Use the contact form at the bottom of the main page.
-We welcome questions, suggestions for improving the usability and features of this webpage and all comments.
+Use the contact form at the bottom of this main page.
+We welcome your questions and your comments for improving this webpage.

-Yes, you can delete a noise report by entering your Latitude and Longitude coordinates on the form provided on this page.
-Fill out the form using the same exact Lat/Long coordinate numbers that were entered when submitting your original noise report.
+Yes, you can delete a noise report by entering your Latitude and Longitude coordinates on the DELETE form provided on this page.
+Fill out the DELETE form using the same exact Lat/Long coordinate numbers that were entered when submitting your original noise report.
 When you delete a noise report, you will see a confirmation screen showing the report information that was deleted.
 This is for your reference only.
+Once a noise report has been deleted, you can submit either a new or updated report at the same exact Lat/Long coordinates.

 Note: When you submit each noise report, you will see a confirmation screen with your report details and your Lat/Long coordinates.
-We suggest saving a screenshot or printing this screen to remember the Lat/Long coordinates that you used for your noise report so that you can delete and edit/replace the report in the future.
+We suggest saving a screenshot, taking a photo, or printing this screen to remember the Lat/Long coordinates that you used for your noise report so that you can delete and edit/replace the report in the future.
+Contact the website using the Contact Form at the bottom of this page if you lost your original Lat/Long coordinates and want to delete a noise report.

 Yes.
 To edit a noise report, first delete the existing noise report using the DELETE form provided on this page and then submit a new noise report at the same Lat/Long coordinates that will replace your old report.

-Many websites such as latlong.net or right clicking your position on Google Maps will help you find your home Lat/Long coordinates after entering an address or searching your location on a map.
-Your Lat/Long coordinates must be entered in decimal degrees such as "39.123456" using four to six decimal places, and not in degrees/minutes/seconds.
+Alternatively you can use one of many websites such as latlong.net or by right clicking your home position on Google Maps will help you find your home Lat/Long coordinates after entering an address or searching your location on a map.
+Your Lat/Long coordinates must be entered in decimal degrees such as "39.1234" using between four and six decimal places, and not in degrees/minutes/seconds.

 Find your Lat/Long without leaving this webpage by clicking on the Cellphone GPS link just above the Noise Survey Form.
 Your GPS Lat/Long coordinates will be shown above the form and will also be placed automatically in the Noise Survey Form and Delete Form.
+A Red marker will also be placed on the map showing your Lat/Long position.
+Check if this red marker is placed in your correct home location before using these Lat/Long coordinates for your noise report.
 The webpage may ask you to allow access to your location before finding your GPS Lat/Long coordinates.

-We created a distance tool so you can click here and see a pop-up window showing your distance from Ford amphitheater.
+We created a cellphone distance tool so you can click here on a cellphone with GPS and Location enabled and see a pop-up window showing your distance from Ford amphitheater.
 You may be asked to allow this webpage access to your device location.
+All noise reports posted on the map also show the distance from the amphitheater.

-Noise nuisance levels correlates well with how humans hear and perceive unwanted, disturbing or unpleasant sounds.
+Noise nuisance levels correlates with how humans hear and perceive unwanted, disturbing or unpleasant sounds.

 "Noise nuisance takes into account other factors beyond a simple noise decibel measurement.
 Other factors such as peak levels, maximum levels, and variability can have a significant influence on nuisance perception, and citizens are known to complain more about single high levels rather than average exposure."
 (Source: National Library of Medicine, ncbi.nlm.nih.gov )

 Noise nuisance is also easily assessed by the general population at home without requiring special sound measuring instruments and is a more direct and intuitive measure of the effects of noise on residents and/or their families and pets.
-Your ears are the most efficient noise nuisance sensors.
+Your ears are your best noise nuisance sensors.

 If you have a sound meter you can include sound levels in decibels in your report as collaborating information.

-After successfully submitting a noise report, you will see either a confirmation message with the information submitted or an error message.
-If your report was successfully uploaded you will see a new Yellow house icon on the Latest Map at your position when you reload the map.
+After successfully submitting a noise report, you will see either a confirmation screen showing the information you submitted or an error message.
+If your report was successfully uploaded, you will see a new Yellow house with a red roof on the Latest Map at your position when you reload the map with today's date.
 If you do not find a house icon at your position, check your Lat/Long coordinates that may have been in error and placed your house at a different position on the map.
+You will see your noise report house in a wrong position if the wrong Lat/Long coordinates were provided on the form.

 Your noise report is shown on the map as a house with two numbers inside representing your 0-3 nuisance scores.
-To see all the report information such as decibels, comments and distance to music venue, click on a house and a pop-up window will open showing these details.
+To see the complete Noise Report information such as decibels, comments, elevation and distance to music venue, click on a house and a pop-up window will show these details.

-14. Can I submit a noise report if I do not hear any noise or suffer nuisance from concerts at the Ford amphitheater?
+18. Can I submit a noise report if I do not hear noise and do not suffer nuisance from concerts at the Ford amphitheater?

-Yes, you can submit a nuisance report with a 0-0 score if you are not affected by concert noise.
+Yes, you can submit a low nuisance score such as 0-0 score if you are not affected by concert noise.
 This will help identify areas where the amphitheater noise is not reaching.
-You can also submit a low score nuisance report such as 1-0 if you only hear a low distant noise outdoors that causes little nuisance and no noise inside your home.
-You can also explain what you are hearing or not hearing in the report comments.
+You can also submit a low nuisance score such as 1-0 if you can only hear a low distant noise outdoors that causes no nuisance inside your home.
+You can also explain what you are hearing or not hearing in your noise report comments.

-Yellow houses are noise reports submitted or updated on the day you opened the map.
+Yellow houses are noise reports submitted or updated on the day you reloaded the map.
 Orange houses are older noise reports that are one day or more old.
 The yellow houses quickly identify the most recent noise reports submitted today, for example when a band is playing and nuisance noise is being heard.
+A yellow house with a red roof is the most recent noise report received today.
+An asterix is also shown between the two nuisance scores on the latest Noise Report received.

 Yes, you can report noise levels in and around the amphitheater if you have a sound level meter or phone app to measure sound levels, plus a device such as a smart phone with GPS that can provide your Lat/Long coordinates.
 Enter zero (0) for both your Outdoor and Indoor nuisance levels since you are not at home, and enter the sound decibels (dBA) measured.
 Add comments as necessary describing what you measured such as name of show, location in venue, distance from loudspeakers or stage, type of sound meter or phone app etc...
 You can also mention if the venue sound level was too low, just right, too loud or even painful for the audience.

-17. Any concerns about these noise maps reducing property values in the affected areas?
+21. Any concerns about these noise maps reducing property values?

-Negative news about the amphitheater noise issue is already widely reported in the news and on social media and may negatively affect property values.
-Until now, no tools existed for collecting and showing on a map the data from the population to better identify the areas affected by the amphitheater noise.
+Negative news about the Ford amphitheater noise issue is already widely reported in the news and on social media and may negatively affect property values.

 Refer to Colorado Noise Statute 25-12-103 that establishes noise levels that constitute public nuisance when radiating from a property line at a distance of twenty-five feet or more.